 What You Should Consider When Deciding To Neuter Your Dog

 The ASPC says you can fix a dog as young as eight weeks old.
 Puberty often occurs when a dog is between 6 and 9 months.
-According to the Humane Society Of The United States, neutering before puberty prevents the undesirable from showing its ugly face.
+Puberty for each breeds is different because of their size differences.

 Dogs weighing ninety pounds or more are at risk for certain orthopedic conditions when neutered under six months.
 This is because of the impact testosterone has on bone density.